 How to apply?

-3. Once training and paperwork are completed you will be a fully-trained volunteer with the Adult Hospice.
+3. Once training and paperwork are completed you will be a fully trained volunteer with NI Hospice Adult Services.